guptravi5/Assignment1_1/README.md

 # Assignment1_1
-this File contains screen shot of running imported Acadgild VM in my local system.
+this File contains solution of Assignment 1.1 and Assignment 1.2